Big Game. Big Betting.

 January 31, 2017

-Last year, Americans legally wagered over 100 million dollars on the Superbowl and an estimated 4.2 billion was wagered illegally.
+Last year, Americans legally wagered over 100 million dollars on the game, and an estimated 4.2 billion was wagered illegally.
 This year industry experts expect that figure to increase.
 Some of the most popular and alluring bets are “prop bets.”
 These are wagers on non-conventional aspects that surround the game.
-Here are some example prop bets that revolve around the concept of Superbowl records being broken.
+Here are some example prop bets that revolve around the concept of records being broken.
 As you’ll notice, there are prop bets for just about anything.

-Prop odds to break Super Bowl records:
+Prop odds to break records for the big game:

 The FCCG Gambling Helpline will be available and taking calls before, during, and after the big game.
 Should you feel that your gambling has become a problem, please give us a call.